-We do not have any officers or employees and rely solely on officers of our general partner and employees of Targa.

-None of the officers of our general partner are employees of our general partner.
-We intend to enter into an omnibus agreement with Targa, pursuant to which Targa will operate our assets and perform other administrative services for us such as accounting, legal, regulatory, corporate development, finance, land and engineering.
+We do not have any officers or employees and rely solely on officers of our general partner and employees of Targa administrative services for us such as accounting, legal, regulatory, corporate development, finance, land and engineering.
 Affiliates of Targa conduct businesses and activities of their own in which we have no economic interest, including businesses and activities relating to Targa.
 As a result, there could be material competition for the time and effort of the officers and employees who provide services to our general partner and Targa.
 If the officers of our general partner and the employees of Targa do not devote sufficient attention to the management and operation of our business, our financial results may suffer and our ability to make distributions to our unitholders may be reduced.